Healthy Homes Assessment Woodridge

 What We Do

-As building inspectors, we handle all issues involved in professional home inspects.
-We’re there to make sure that you make the best decision when buying your next home.
+As building inspectors, we handle all aspects associated with specialist home Inspections.
+We are here to make sure that you make the best decision when purchasing your next property.

-We are serious about your investment We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning the home.
+We value your money We conduct detailed inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning your own home.

-We are specialised in a range of services to ensure you are fully updated on the condition of any property you may be contemplating buying or selling along with other services.
+We are specialised in a range of services to make sure that you are fully informed about the condition of any property you could be considering buying or selling as well as additional solutions.

-Our systematic approach to your inspection of your home and the latest software technology including digital photos imbedded into your reports, you can actually see any issues identified.
-Thanks to our detailed reporting it’s no wonder that we receive so many referrals from clients our service to family and acquaintances.
+We have a systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into the document, you can actually see any issues that may be discovered.
+Thanks to our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and friends.

 Highly Sillked & Insured Inspection Experts